morinted/plover_theory/layout/top-row.md

 Even when there is no uncertainty, we still denote right-hand keys with a hyphen in front of them unless there's a vowel: `-F` or `AF`, but not `F`.
 Some conventions always include the hyphen, e.g. `A-F`, but this is not Plover style.

+### Phonetics

+Shorthand, both written and machine, use phonetics as a core principle.
+English isn't always the best at having things sound how they spell, and so we have a pretty complex system for spelling.
+However, English is pretty simple when it comes to the number of sounds we have.
+For that reason, stenography's simplified layout relies on the sounds of words, not their spelling.

+For example, there is no "c" on the steno layout.
+Because its sounds are accomplished by either "s" or "k", depending on pronouncation.
+To write "cat", in stenography we write `KAT`.

 ### The Vowels A and U

 The `A` key represents the relaxed "ah" sound found in "had", "mad", "clad", and "half".
 Of note, it is not the tense "aye" sound found in "day". `PAL` always sounds like "pal", not like "pail" or "pale".